practicalli-johnny/practicalli-johnny/README.md

 Personal projects revolve around the creation of [freely available videos and books on Clojure and ClojureScript development](https://practical.li/), guiding those interested in building services with the powerful, elegant and fun Clojure language.

+I have invested time over the last decade to supporting people in the London developer community as well as many online communities.
+I have had the pleasure of organising hundreds of events for the [London Clojurians community](https://londonclojurians.org/).
+I've also helped run 11 [ClojureBridge London](https://clojurebridgelondon.github.io/) events, which supports people from under-represented groups start their journey into the software industry.

 ## How busy am I ?

 <!-- Generate streak: http://github-readme-streak-stats.herokuapp.com/demo/ -->